OpenInternet/copilot/_posts/2016-01-08-supported-devices.md

 ### Currently Supported Devices

-The following devices have been tested and found to work with the Co-Pilot platform.
+The following devices have been tested and found to work with the CoPilot platform.

 #### Beagle Bone Black